macivo/BFH-Hyperdrive/README.md

 The system can be built as a new BFH Hyperdrive using the following instructions:

 Computer Requirements:
-- Linux operating system
+- Linux debian operating system
 - Eclipse Mosquitto MQTT broker
 - Node.Js 10.13.x or higher
 - Chromium Browser 98.0 or higher

-A static IP address for the Ethernet interface should be set on the computer. e.g.192.168.5.5/24.
+A static IP address for the Ethernet interface could be set on the computer. e.g.192.168.5.5/24.

-Download the code of BFH Hyperdrive from the this Gitlab repository.
-The file "car_controller.zip" must be unzipped.
+Download the code of BFH Hyperdrive from the this Gitlab repository and upzip the file "car_controller.zip".

 The MQTT broker is to be configured as follows.
 The configuration file is located on the `/etc/mosquitto/mosquitto.conf` directory.
 ```